The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Ask your veterinarian about offering an electrolyte solution in between doses.
 Another option may be utilizing an oral gel with probiotics, which can firm up the stool and ease an upset stomach and intestinal issues.

-Treatment for persistent issues
+Treatment for persistent stomach problems

 Slippery elm powder